garabik/stupydcache/README.md

 The module provides one decorator, `memoize`.
-You can use it to decorate a function, each call to the function will go through the cache, the key will be constructed from the arguments and function name.
+You can use it to decorate a function, each call to the function will go through the cache, the key will be constructed from the arguments and the function name.
 Each subsequent call with the same arguments will use the cached value.
+Since each cache entry is a separate file, do not use it when you call the functions with many (as in, many thousands) different combinations of their arguments.

 You can provide a cache directory and/or a cache name: